 The United Kingdom passed the Equality Act 2010 to bring together multiple anti-discrimination laws and strengthen them.
-This provided people with improved protections from discrimination in the workplace and society.
+This provided people in England, Scotland, and Wales with improved protections from discrimination in the workplace and society.

 The Act requires "the exercise of certain functions to be with regard to the need to eliminate discrimination".